A Conversation on Ageing with Key Multicultural and Ethnic Groups

 Parliamentary Secretary for Immigration and Multicultural Affairs

-The views of these organisations will help inform the Gillard Labor Government’s response to the Productivity Commission Final Report, Caring for Older Australians.
+The views of these key groups will help inform the Gillard Labor Government’s response to the Productivity Commission Final Report, Caring for Older Australians.

-“Our population is ageing and included in this trend are people from a range of backgrounds.
+“Our Australian population is ageing, and included in this trend are people from a range of backgrounds.
 It is important that the Government continues to address the needs of all older Australians.

 The Government will develop its response to the Commission’s recommendations guided by four overarching principles: